Vegans are among the most misunderstood group of people around, all for merely following a different diet and lifestyle.

 In a non-cheesy way (pun intended), vegans really have woken up to how much unnecessary animal cruelty happens on a daily basis, just to maintain the planet’s eating habits.

-Be it research via documentaries or researching the number of animals killed per yer for livestock (80 billion and counting); Disease that comes from consumption of animal products, or the pollution it unnecessarily puts out into the world.
+Be it research via documentaries or researching the number of animals killed per year for livestock (80 billion and counting); Disease that comes from consumption of animal products, or the pollution it unnecessarily puts out into the world.

 It’s very unnerving finding this all out; then the same people who are consumers of these animal products, making fun of you, the person trying to make a change.